 Common Tests During Pregnancy

-The following are some of the more common tests done during pregnancy:
+These are some of the more common tests done during pregnancy.

 First trimester prenatal screening tests